 As a graduate, if you have worked hard, it is extremely demoralising to be informed your degree is irrelevant.
 You don’t have the talent required.

-We are shaping their future.
+You’re shaping their future.

-We have so many tools at our disposal to support academics to develop their programmes and/or modules.
+There are so many tools at our disposal to support academics to develop their programmes and/or modules.